-With news of the Coronavirus pandemic appearing to have caused a global economic decline referred to even as the worst recession since the Great Depression, it is unsurprising that many businesses find themselves struggling financially, particularly (and hopefully only!) in respect of short term cashflow.
+With news of the Coronavirus pandemic having caused a global economic decline referred to even as the worst recession since the Great Depression, it is unsurprising that many businesses find themselves struggling financially, particularly (and hopefully only!) in respect of short term cashflow.

 The government has made several announcements on measures intended to support struggling businesses.Some have come into force fairly early on in the pandemic.
-The so far most significant piece of legislation, the much anticipated Corporate Insolvency and Governance Act 2020 (the “CIG Act”) has finally also come into force on 26 June 2020.
+The so far most significant piece of legislation, the much anticipated Corporate Insolvency and Governance Act 2020 (the “CIG Act”) came into force on 26 June 2020.

 It should be noted that, at this stage, the measures provide certain protection to companies.
 No equivalent provisions have been announced for sole trader businesses but it can be hoped that, if certain proceedings were brought against such small businesses that couldn’t have been brought against incorporated businesses, the Courts may be minded to exercise discretion in favour of small debtor businesses wherever possible in the circumstances.
 The government’s guidance on the CIG Act’s objectives would certainly suggest they should.